alaminedione/petit-rice/docs/GUIDE_INSTALLATION.md

 2.  **Installation of Application Configurations**:
     *   The configuration folders for applications (`foot`, `nvim`, `sway`, `swaylock`, `waybar`, `wofi`, `mako`, `fastfetch`, `hypr`, `ghostty`) are copied from the repository directory to `$HOME/.config/`.
-    *   Existing configurations for these applications are deleted before copying to ensure a clean installation.
+    *   Existing configurations for these applications will be backed up in `$HOME/.petit-rice-backups/backup-YYYYMMDD-HHMMSS/`.

 3.  **Installation of `$HOME` Directory Files**:
     *   Files and folders contained in the `home/` directory of the repository (e.g., `.vimrc`, `.zshrc`, `.aliases.sh`, `.vim/`) are copied directly to your `$HOME` directory.